The Cheeks of Surry/Yadkin

 William "of London" Cheek

-On June 7, 1799, William CHEEK received a land grant of 140 acres on the waters of Elkin Creek at the "dividing ridge" (Wilkes Co., NC, Deed Book D:803).
-This is probably not the William Cheek mentioned in the Quaker records in 1792.
-Rather, this is the English immigrant William Cheek (1728) "of London."
-William's 1802 will mentions these 140 acres that he owned in Wilkes County.
+The Cheek family of the Tom's Creek area, who may have been Quakers, disappear from Surry County after the mid-1790's.
+On June 7, 1799, we find a William CHEEK receiving a land grant of 140 acres on the waters of Elkin Creek at the "dividing ridge" (i.e., the Blue Ridge) in Wilkes County, NC (Wilkes Deed Book D:803).
+This is believed to be the English immigrant William CHEEK (1728), often called William "of London" Cheek, or William the Immigrant, to distinguish him from the many other William Cheeks in North Carolina.
+William's 1802 will mentions 140 acres in Wilkes County.
 (Surry County, NC, Wills Vol. 3, pp.54-55.)
-Two of William's sons, John CHEEK and William CHEEK, remained in Surry (Yadkin) County; other sons moved to Kentucky and Indiana.
+Two of William's sons, John CHEEK and William CHEEK, remained in Surry (Yadkin) County; other sons went west to Kentucky and Indiana.

 Samuel Cheek